 Neil Hair—Nothing is more terrifying than going into your first class session with a new group of students.
-After 19 years in the classroom and several teaching accolades, I think it’s fair to say that even as a veteran I still get butterflies.
+After decades in the classroom and several teaching accolades, I think it’s fair to say that even as a veteran I still get butterflies.
 Here are a few tricks that have worked well for me in the context of what I teach, which is mostly marketing strategy.

 First, the philosophical stuff—I pre-game all of my classes in the sense that I think about what I want to achieve, how I want to be perceived, and what experience I want to impart to students.
 I think about how I will establish credibility (experience in the field, married with experience teaching successfully) and how best to create honest and open relationships with and among my students.
 Ask yourself a series of questions as you plan your course.
 How do you see students?
 Do you see them as customers, as collaborators, or my own preference, as apprentices learning a skill?
 What is more important, that students like you or that they learn from you?
 What is your teaching philosophy and how does that translate to the classroom?
 Perhaps an even more strikingly obvious question to ask yourself up front is, why are you doing this?
 You can then create classroom experiences for your students with the answers to these questions in mind.